bharatsdev/microservices/README.md

 Tech Stack
 -Java 8
-- Sprint Boot 1.5.9.RELEASE
+- Sprint Boot 2.0.0.RELEASE
 - Maven 3..3.Xlatest
 - H2 (With the dev profile you can use H2, but with the Prod Profile you need to use MySQL)
+- Eureka Cloud

 ### Running Discover Server
-Runn Discorvery server as spring boot
+Run Discovery server as spring boot

 ### Run Micro Services

 ### All registered port for each micro service and Discover server
+Use distinct port for every micro service configure distince and port for each and every micro service

 Spring Boot